MirkoZETA/FlexNetSim-API/README.md

 docker stop fns-api
 ```

-## Docs: GCloud Deployment Configuration
+## GCloud Deployment Configuration

-For detailed step-by-step instructions on configuring Google Cloud (GCloud) aspects such as Kubernetes Cluster creation, Artifact Registry, Service Account creation, and IAM policy binding, please refer to the following video tutorial:
+As a prerequisite is mandatory to apply the following steps to the GCloud project for the docker image build and upload to artifacts, and also service account creation and IAM policy binding:

 [GCloud Configuration Video Tutorial](https://www.youtube.com/watch?v=KQUKDiBz3IA)

-This video will guide you through the necessary configurations in the Google Cloud Console to prepare your project for Kubernetes deployments using GitHub Actions.
+This video will guide you through the necessary configurations in the Google Cloud Console to prepare your project for Cloud Run deployments using GitHub Actions.

 **Key Reminders from the Video & for Successful Deployment:**